 Employee engagement starts with improving team communication.
 If managers can encourage dialogue with their team, they can uncover why some employees may feel disengaged.

-3. Encourage Bottom-Up Internal Communication
+3. Encourage Bottom-Up Communication in Team Interactions

 Team communication isn’t a one-way street.
 When companies invest in improving team communication, they’re also opening up opportunities for bottom-up internal communication.
 They’re giving employees the tools to contribute their feedback and know that it will have an impact on company-wide decisions.